cheike569/willamette-edu-guest-talk-project/README.md

 * Since the Uploads are stored in the Database, separate the two concerns into two endpoints: One for Uploading files, and one for generating Thumbnails
 * Create multiple thumbnail variations, like black/white images or different sizes, cropping

+## Run Tests

+Tests are located in the `/tests/` directory.
+Run the following command to execute the tests:

+    ./vendor/bin/phpunit tests

 ### License